taxicat1/taxicat1.github.io/has6432shift_inversion.md

 ~x = (-1 * x) - 1

-This is true for unsigned integers as well as two’s complement signed ones, where most people would be familiar with this equation. `-1` here means 2^N - 1 for bit width N.
+This is true for unsigned integers as well as twoâ€™s complement signed ones, where most people would be familiar with this equation. `-1` here means 2^N - 1 for bit width N.

 Substituted into the full line: